-This special session is concerned about the Self-Organizing Migrating Algorithm (SOMA), belonging to the
+This special session is concerned about the Self-Organizing Migrating Algorithm (SOMA), belonging to

 class of swarm intelligence techniques.
-Compare to other prominent swarm intelligence paradigms, as for
+Compare to other prominent swarm intelligence paradigms, as

-example Particle Swarm Optimization (PSO), Ant Colony Optimization (ACO), Firefly, and so on, SOMA is
+example Particle Swarm Optimization (PSO), Ant Colony Optimization (ACO), Firefly, and so on, SOMA

-distinguished by competitive-cooperative phases, inherent self-adaptation of movement over the search
+distinguished by competitive-cooperative phases, inherent self-adaptation of movement over the

 space, as well as by discrete perturbation mimicking the mutation process known from the classical